 Manager offers two methods for creating credit notes:

-The easiest way is to create a credit note directly from the original sales invoice.
+The easiest way to create a credit note is by copying another transaction, almost always the original sales invoice.
 Go to the Sales Invoices tab:

 Click the View button alongside the sales invoice issued for the goods or services being returned or adjusted: